Technical analysis: EUR/USD (08.02.21)

-Fig. 2.08(a) shows that the Euro/USD exchange rate at the present moment is exactly the same as at the beginning of August 2010.
+The chart below shows that the EUR/USD exchange rate at the present moment is exactly the same as at the beginning of August 2010.
 Since then it has gone up to a high of just below 1.50 at the beginning of May last year.
 After that it started a slow process of decline, which was only interrupted by a few spikes above the Ichimoku cloud.

 The price is, however, still in the Ichimoku cloud, which should caution us that we should not jump the gun here.
 Wait for at least two clear closes above the cloud before entering a long trade.

-If the price should climb from there and rise above the maximum of 1.42464 we saw on the 27th October last year, it might be a clear signal that the longer term bear run is finally over, in which case additional long positions could well turn out to be very profitable.
+If the price should climb from there and rise above the maximum of 1.42464 we saw on 27 October last year, it might be a clear signal that the longer-term bear run is finally over, in which case additional long positions could well turn out to be very profitable.

 You should under no circumstances consider the information and comments provided as an offer or solicitation to invest.
 This is not investment advice.
 The information provided is believed to be accurate at the date the information is produced.